 These connectors fit both synthetic ropes as well as steel winch cables.

-You can get many of the items discussed in this post as complete kits.
-The kits vary in contents and quality, but you usually get what you pay for.
+You can get several items discussed in this post as complete kits.
+The kits vary in content and quality, but you usually get what you pay for.
 These typically contain gear such as:

 - Tree saver